PdoyleC/rock-paper-scissors/README.md

     ![Didn't enter R,P,S](documentation/nogameplay.png)

 - A New user was entered and didn't play the game, the score was checked and an error "The user doesn't exist".
 So a line was added to say "If this is your first time here please play the game to view a score.".
+- There was feedback to say that it would be nice if there was a date added when the game was played.
+Code was added to implement this.
 - Code was addded to limit the lenght of usernames to 12 or less characters.
 This stops users having usernames that could be 50-100 characters in length.

 ![13 characters error](documentation/charlenerrorgif.gif)